EnsembleUI/ensemble_docs_archived/widget-reference/rating-widget.md

-# Rating Stars widget
+# ensemble.RatingStars widget

-The `RatingStars` widget in Ensemble provides an intuitive solution for displaying star ratings with customizable attributes.
+The `ensemble.RatingStars` widget in Ensemble provides an intuitive solution for displaying star ratings with customizable attributes.
+It is fixed at 5 stars.

 **Input Parameters**
 Required: